Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 1) Answers questions and respond to comments in popular threads.
 This will build your reputation.

-2) Post a link to one article per week in the most relevant subreddit (if you can get 100-200+ upvotes on the link, you can expect upwards of 2,000-3,000 visits depending on the subreddit)
+2) Post a link to one article per week in the most relevant subreddit (if you can get 100-200+ upvotes on the link, you can expect 2,000-3,000 visits depending on the subreddit)

 3) Always focus on adding value.
 Balance your links with good advice so you don’t appear spammy.

 4) Mix it up.
 Don’t just submit links to Reddit.
-Switch it up and add text versions of your blog posts or advice, then, add a link to your post at the end.
+Switch it up and add text versions of your blog posts or advice and add a link to your post at the end.

 5) Post at the right time.
 Let’s say you want to post in the r/Entrepreneur/ subreddit, but there’s already a post in the #1 spot with 200 upvotes, and it was posted 4 hours ago.
-If you post then, you probably won’t overtake that #1 spot, and you’ll get less traffic.
-However, if you wait a day, check back, and see that the new #1 spot only has 12-15 upvotes, then you have a golden opportunity.
+If you post at that time, you probably won’t overtake that #1 spot, and you’ll get less traffic.
+However, if you wait a day, check back, and see that the new #1 spot only has 12-15 upvotes, you’ll have a golden opportunity.
 It will be much easier for you to hit the #1 spot and get hundreds of upvotes.

 12. Use Republishing to Get Featured on Large Websites

 Your website and social media are optimized, but you still need to get your content in front of new audiences.

 One of the best ways to do that is to get your content republished on large publications.
 This is ideal because you won’t have to spend hours writing tons of guest posts every month – and you can also get the link juice from large publications with high rankings.

 Now, you may have heard the myth that republishing is bad for SEO.
 However, Matt Cutts, Google’s former “Head of webspam” dispelled this myth.
 In reference to republishing content, he said, “I wouldn’t stress about this unless the content that you have duplicated is spammy or keyword stuffing.”

 So, you’re in the clear here.